Introduction

 3. Natural Odor Neutralizers That Work in Humid Texas Weather

-Instead of masking smells with synthetic sprays, focus on odor absorbers that actually clean the air.
+Instead of masking smells with heavy sprays, focus on odor absorbers that actually reduce odor sources.

-- Baking soda in open bowls or in the fridge
+- Baking soda (open bowl, inside fridge, or in the trash can base)

 - White vinegar bowls after frying or grilling

-- Lemon or eucalyptus essential oil diffusers (used sparingly)
+- Lemon or eucalyptus essential oils (light use + airflow)

-In humid climates, pairing natural odor absorbers with improved ventilation is one of the most effective combinations.
+In humid climates, pairing odor absorbers with ventilation is the best combination.

 4. Keep Surfaces Grease-Free (Humidity Makes Grease Stick)